eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 ## Configuring the installation

-There are a few ways to configure the deployment.
-The following sub-sections will give you an introduction.
+The default installation of Hono can be tweaked in a few ways.
+The following sub-sections describe a few aspects that can be modified.

 ### Configure maximum number of devices per tenant